j4321/tkcalendar/README.rst

 Changelog
 =========

-- tkcalendar 1.4.1

-    * Display events for January days showing on December and conversely
-    * Don't display events or selection for other months' days when showothermonthdays is False

 - tkcalendar 1.4.0

     * Add ``<<CalendarMonthChanged>>`` virtual event to the Calendar widget
     * Add ``get_displayed_month`` method to the Calendar widget
     * Add showothermonthdays option to show/hide the last and first days of the previous and next months
+    * Display events for January days showing on December and conversely

 - tkcalendar 1.3.1